 Discover why thousands of properties of every type and size trust Cloudbeds Channel Manager to automate their distribution.
 Get your personalized demo.

 As always in hospitality, there are some often-used terms when discussing channel management.
 Here are your FAQ:

-2-way synchronization refers to the connection between a Channel Management software and a third-party channel by which your availability, rates, and inventory (and often property content) are kept up-to-date.
+2-way synchronization refers to the connection between a Channel Management software and a booking platform (OTA, GDS, metasearch, etc.) by which your availability, rates, and inventory, and often property content, are kept up-to-date.
 It’s also how bookings and cancellations are synced between individual channels and the Channel Manager.

 A closeout is when a room type, booking site, or market segment is closed to further bookings.
-Closeouts are used to optimize channel mix, revenue, and profitability.
+Closeouts are used to optimize booking sources, revenue, and profitability.